davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 ## Regional tectonic setting and previous mantle xenolith studies

-The southwest North American Cordillera hosts many xenolith localities, at which upper mantle-lower crustal rock fragments were entrained in mainly late Cenozoic volcanic eruptions.
+The southwest North American Cordillera hosts many xenolith localities, at which upper mantle and lower crustal rock fragments were entrained in mainly late Cenozoic volcanic eruptions.
 Early studies of a number of these xenolith suites focused on the systematizing of petrographic features and classifying samples into textural groups [e.g. @Nixon1987; @Wilshire1988].
-Subsequent application of modern geochemical and petrogenetic techniques has led to the recognition of distinct regional mantle lithosphere domains consisting of Precambrian crustal root, Cretaceous arc mantle wedge, underplated Farallon plate nappes, and late Cenozoic shallow convective asthenosphere [e.g. @Galer1989;
+Subsequently, modern geochemical and petrogenetic techniques have revealed several regional mantle lithosphere domains: Precambrian crustal root, Cretaceous arc mantle wedge, underplated Farallon plate nappes, and late Cenozoic shallow convective asthenosphere [e.g. @Galer1989; @Livaccari1993; @Alibert1994; @Beard1995;
-@Livaccari1993; @Alibert1994; @Beard1995; @Ducea1998a; @Jove1998; @Lee2001;
+@Ducea1998a; @Jove1998; @Lee2001; @Usui2003; @Luffi2009].
-@Usui2003; @Luffi2009].

 These studies suggest a clear correspondence between xenolith-sampled upper mantle domains and surface geology.
-Sub-continental suites have generally been erupted through cratonic and peri-cratonic crust, mantle wedge suites through the Cretaceous large-volume batholith, and asthenospheric suites through active rifts.
-In contrast, xenolith suites derived from underplated Farallon plate mantle nappes have thus far only been recovered from more inboard crustal domains, requiring large sub-horizontal displacements and underplating along relatively shallow subduction megathrust systems [@Helmstaedt1975; @Lee2001b].
+Sub-continental suites are generally erupted through cratonic and peri-cratonic crust, mantle wedge suites through the Cretaceous large-volume batholith, and asthenospheric suites through active rifts.
+Xenolith suites derived from underplated Farallon plate mantle nappes have thus far only been recovered from more inboard crustal domains, requiring large sub-horizontal displacements and underplating along relatively shallow subduction megathrust systems [@Helmstaedt1975; @Lee2001b].
 Crystal Knob presents a rare opportunity to sample mantle lithosphere directly beneath the region of long-lived subduction accretion proximal to the plate edge.

 The tectonic setting of the sub-Crystal Knob mantle lithosphere is best understood by restoring its host crustal rocks to their position prior to San Andreas